 Prior mass extinctions all had different characteristics.
 Some of them happened in phases that spanned hundreds of thousands of years, and in one case, millions of years.
 Others happened in a blink of geological time.
 Multiple causes are hypothesized, including volcanism, continental drift, release of methane from methane clathrates, and extraterrestrial impact objects.
 To which we are now adding humans, with ever lessening contrary argument, as the evidence piles on.
 Richard Leaky has warned: “Homo sapiens might not only be the cause of the sixth extinction, but also risks being one of its victims”.

-Examining our impact at a high level, humans over-hunt and fish, utilizing some species to the last individual; poach and slaughter the most endangered large animals, just to cut off small pieces and thus satisfy cultural fetishes; pollute the biosphere to wipe out species indiscriminately; cut up the environment into small pieces that cannot support the species who lived in the greater area before; through our global travel and transport, re-homogenize species to the effect of recreating a Pangaea-like environment of a single connected landmass.
-All of these actions result in impoverishment of global biological diversity, even though some local diversity may actually increase.
+Examining our impact at a high level, humans over-hunt and fish, utilizing some species to the last individual; poach and slaughter the most endangered large animals, just to cut off small pieces to satisfy cultural fetishes of affluent humans; pollute the biosphere to wipe out species indiscriminately; cut up the environment into small pieces that cannot support the species who lived in the greater area before; through our global travel and transport, re-homogenize species to the effect of recreating a Pangaea-like environment of a single connected landmass.
+All of these actions result in impoverishment of global biological diversity, even though some local diversity may temporarily increase.

 We have in our power to undo some of the species losses we are currently directly inflicting on our biosphere.
 We have the power to decide which evolutionary pathways will remain open on our watch.
 We need to choose wisely.
 Conservation and restoration will be necessary on a large scale.
 The indirect things we do that affect the entire biosphere’s health may be much harder to undo, and it is here that we are placing ourselves at greatest risk.

-Today’s naysayers, who vote to block corrective measures, may be correct in calculating they have the resources required to cloister themselves and ride out the gathering storm in their lifetime.
-But as we approach the year 2100, their children’s children’s children will despair at the unfathomable hardship their ancestors’ arrogance, selfishness, and self-deception will have bequeathed.
-They will correctly surmise their naysaying forebears should have known better, given the evidence available to them, or at least should have listened to those who did.
+Today’s affluent naysayers, who bluster and shout down corrective proposals, may be correct in calculating they have the resources required to cloister themselves and ride out the gathering storm in their lifetime.
+But their children’s children’s . . . children will despair at the unfathomable hardship their ancestors’ arrogance, selfishness, and self-deception will have bequeathed.
+Their descendants will correctly surmise their naysaying forebears should have known better, given the evidence available to them, or at least should have listened to those who did.